sreepoojitha317/AI_Response-_Validation_System_with_Hallucination_Detection-/README.md

 The system uses a **RAG-based reference knowledge pipeline** and **multi-agent evaluation architecture** to generate dimension-wise scores, an overall score, and a final quality verdict.

 It supports **single evaluation, batch evaluation, dashboard analytics, voice input, and PDF report generation**.
+# Important Note – Batch Evaluation
+For Batch Evaluation to work correctly, make sure the CSV file contains the exact column names shown below: question answer context
+The column names are case-sensitive.
+Please use lowercase letters exactly as specified.

+Using different column names such as Question, Answer, Context, q, a, or c will cause the Batch Evaluation to fail.
 ---

 ## Objectives